johann-beleites-sonarsource/quirrus/README.md

 ```

 ## A note on Authentication
+**NEW:** Quirrus now supports an additional (often more convenient) way to authenticate.
+By using the `AUTH` command (e.g. `./gradlew run --args="AUTH"`), a GUI will appear, which you can use to authenticate ot Cirrus CI via GitHub.
+Note that you **do not** need to single sign-on into your organization if it prompts you.
+In that case, simply press `Continue` instead — as long as Cirrus CI already knows you as a user authenticated via GitHub, it will work without signing in to your organization.

+The `AUTH` command will write cookie data to a config file (which you can configure with `--auth-file`).
+This cookie data can then be used to make requests.
+Simply provide the `--auth-file` (or leave it at its default) and make sure to not have tokens or cookies configured explicitly (as they will be preferred over the credentials file).

+---
+Below for completeness other notes and ways to authenticate:

 You need to authenticate to Cirrus CI.
 This tool currently supports token-based and cookie-based authentication.
 However, token-based authentication doesn't seem to work with user tokens.

 **Suggestion: use cookie-based authentication**: you can copy+paste your cookies from the browser.
 For this, simply copy the `Cookie` request header content from a request made to `api.cirrus-ci.com` in your browser to retrieve the logs for a build.
 Cirrus-ci will make a request to `api.cirrus-ci.com` pretty much when loading any page, it will also make other requests, though, which don't have the desired `Cookie` header but a different (for us useless) one.